matkv/aoc/README.md

-# aoc-23
+# Advent of Code
-Repository for Advent of Code 2023.
+Repository for Advent of Code.

 ## Notes